stridecolossus/JOVE/docs/blog/part-1-intro/generation.md

 * Defining a Java interface to represent the native API was relatively simple with JNA providing logical mappings for method parameters.

-* Although GLFW does not require much in the way of structured data we found using JNA structures to be simple and straight-forward.
+* Although structured data is not used much in GLFW using JNA structures was simple and straight-forward.

 * JNA also supports callbacks specified as Java interfaces.